awpala/my-omscs-notes/cse-6220/01-basic-model-of-locality.md

 Q\left( {n;Z,L} \right) = {{3n} \over L} + {{{n^2}} \over L}
 $$

-Therefore, for large values of $n$, it is expected that Algorithm 1 will perform $L$ more transfers in general, thereby implying a faster operation by Algorithm 2 accordingly (i.e., $L$ times faster than Algorithm 1).
+Therefore, for large values of $n$ , it is expected that Algorithm 1 will perform $L$ more transfers in general, thereby implying a faster operation by Algorithm 2 accordingly (i.e., $L$ times faster than Algorithm 1).

 The ***important*** point here is that in the sequential RAM model, these algorithms appear "identically" to each other, whereas in the simple two-level model with block transfers, they are distinctly ***different***.